NREL/resstock/measures/ResStockArguments/README.md

 **slab_thickness**

 The thickness of the slab.
 Zero can be entered if there is a dirt floor instead of a slab.
-If not provided, the OS-HPXML default (see [HPXML Slabs](https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-slabs)) is used.
+If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-slabs'>HPXML Slabs</a>) is used.

 - **Name:** ``slab_thickness``
 - **Type:** ``String``